jonnycundall/comms-platform/src/main/tut/index.md

 ### Failed events

-If you want to be informed about failures in real-time (e.g. for alerting), you can listen for [Failed](https://github.com/ovotech/comms-kafka-messages/blob/master/src/main/scala/com/ovoenergy/comms/model/FailedV3.scala) events on the `comms.failed.v3` Kafka topic.
+If you want to be informed about failures in real-time (e.g. for alerting), you can listen for [Failed](https://github.com/ovotech/comms-kafka-messages/blob/master/src/main/scala/com/ovoenergy/comms/model/FailedV3.scala) events on the `comms.feedback` Kafka topic.

 Whenever a failure occurs anywhere in our system that means we can't deliver a comm, we publish an event to this topic.